 What if you had to choose between practicing your faith and receiving adequate nutrition?
-That choice became a reality for Bruce Rich, who was twice forced to go without regular meals for over a month.
+That choice confronted Bruce Rich, an Orthodox Jewish prisoner.
 The reason?
-Mr. Rich is an Orthodox Jewish prisoner in Florida, and Florida is one of the last remaining states in the country that denies a kosher diet to Jewish prisoners.
+Mr. Rich is a Florida inmate, and Florida was one of the last remaining states in the country to deny kosher diets to Jewish prisoners.

-Shortly thereafter, a district court in a separate case, relying on the Eleventh Circuit’s decision, ordered Florida to begin providing a kosher diet to all observant Jewish inmates, including Mr. Rich, no later than July 1, 2014.
+Shortly after, a district court in a separate case, relying on the Eleventh Circuit’s decision, ordered Florida to begin providing a kosher diet to all observant Jewish inmates, including Mr. Rich, no later than July 1, 2014.
 In response to this victory, Mr. Rich voluntarily withdrew his lawsuit.